 If half of Meridian turned out to see the Sun-King’s procession, the other half waited along the riverbank and in the fields between Meridian and the Alight, where the Spire rose black against the dark blue sky.
 The Vanguard escorted them to a viewing platform prepared with seats and banners.
 She wondered what lucky builders had worked on that all night.

 The Sun-King and Marad took their seats but Masara waited near Erend.
 She wanted to speak to him, but didn’t know what she should say.

 Orange light lit the jagged horizon and a turquoise breath blew out the embers of the stars.

 “Well, uh, I gotta go pound a guy into scrap.”

-As he walked away, she blurted out, “Be the hammer, not the anvil.”
+As Erend walked away, she blurted out, “Be the hammer, not the anvil.”

 He nodded.
 “Yeah, that’s the plan.”

-Erend moved to the center of a stretch of grass, marked out by ropes and ribbons.
+Erend moved to the center of a stretch of grass marked out by ropes and ribbons.
 He gripped his weapon in both hands, planted his feet and waited.
-She sat beside the Sun-King.
+She took her seat beside the Sun-King.

 When the first red rays of the sun touched the Spire, Sammuk joined Erend in the field.
 She spotted several other Banuk near the edge of the impromptu arena.